Plant Tool Box

 To view all of our Showcased Plants, click here.

-Create a Customized Planting List for Spring
+Create a Customized Planting List using Plant Toolbox

 The Brunswick County Newcomers Packet has been refreshed and provides our residents with a wealth of information about plants that we suggest for our Zone 8A.
 A comprehensive resource for those new to gardening — it is meant to serve as a starting point as you select plants that will grow and thrive in our coastal environment.
 In this packet, you will find a wide variety of selections from annuals and perennials to large trees and to native plants.